triadic-cosmos/triadic-data/README.md

 - store **trained models** produced by the toy universes
 - provide **datasets** required to run or reproduce experiments
-- archive **generated artifacts** such as galleries, logs, statistics,
+- archive **generated artifacts** such as galleries, logs, statistics or model output
-  selection folders, and paged datasets
 - ensure that all Triadic Toys can be run **without retraining**
 - support transparent, inspectable, and reproducible research